 - Critical Hit: Does double damage against buildings, complete with a "Crit!" pop-out.

-- Crippling Overspecialization: With their high health and bonus damage, Mole's are excellent at taking down feather wire fields, clearing tremor mines, and wrecking down Gristmills.
-Their low speed and melee weaponry however, means that they'll be cut down by anything that has a little more firepower than Bullet Hives.
+- Crippling Overspecialization: With their high health and bonus damage, Moles are excellent at taking down Feather Wire fields, clearing tremor mines, and breaking down Gristmills.
+However, their low speed and melee weaponry means that they'll be cut down by anything that has a little more firepower than Bullet Hives.

 - Demolitions Expert: Despite their titles, Moles specialize more in bringing down structures gameplay wise.

 - Drop the Hammer: Fights with a big wooden mallet.
 In Tooth and Tail, mole whacks you!

 - The Engineer: Stated to be the masterminds for most of the fortifications and they're responsible for base maintenance.
 Also useful for dispatching barbed wire and triggering mines.

 - Tunnel King: Before a later patch, Moles could just tunnel to any spot on demand in a game (making them good on-demand reinforcements, though they still had a build time and food cost in order to do so).
 In the campaign, KSR Mole engineers managed to create deployment tunnels so that this could be done for all units, though this tech was later stolen by the other factions.